YLu-1258/YLU_blog/_posts/2024-04-22-unit-7-student.md

 ## Popcorn Hacks:

 Before you uncomment the code and run it, guess what the code will do based on what you've learned.

+- The code will find the maximum value in the array of values as it iterates through the array and compares each subsequent value to the current maximum.

 ### Let's Look at an Example (Example 1)